 Instead of having everyone over for a big Thanksgiving meal, host a pie party and invite over friends, family and neighbors to bring their best pie recipe.
 You could do all dessert pies or any kind of pie from turkey pot pie to pumpkin to cheeseburger pie!
-Prep your home for a holiday party with these 10 tips.

 Give Gratitude Gifts

 After the meal is over, sit down with your family and think of a few people that deserve a big thank you and put together a gratitude gift.
 Make a list of things you can put in a goodie basket, such as gift cards, artisan chocolates, coffee, movie passes or fun snacks.
 Between Thanksgiving and Christmas, gather the items and deliver the basket together.
-Try these 14 DIY gifts you can make in a weekend.

 Play the Add-On Game

 When you sit down for Thanksgiving dinner, have each person come up with one thing they are thankful for this year.
 Have the first person go and then the second person will have to repeat what the previous person said and then add their own.
 So it would sound like this:

 Person one: “I am thankful for all of us.”
 Second person: “I am thankful for all of us and football.”
 Third person: “I am thankful for all of us and football and pie.”

 See how far you can get before someone forgets what to say!